mirceanton/LFCS-Study-Guide/Notes/Topics/Essential Commands/Read, and use system documentation.md

 ## If you don't know what command to use

-The apropos command can show a list of commands that have the given keyword in their manpages
+The apropos command can show a list of commands that have the given keyword in their manpages.

 ```bash
 $ apropos ssh